When not to franchise

-- If the franchise is relatively new, they may not have a detailed financial history to share with you.
+- Ask for franchise pilot results.
+If the franchise is relatively new, they may not have a detailed financial history to share with you.
 If this is the case, then ask the franchisor for the results from the franchise pilot.
 Most franchisors will have run a pilot lasting between one and two years to prove the franchise concept.
 The data from the pilot should give you the information you need to make an informed decision.

-- Good franchises have satisfied franchisees.
-The best way to understand if the projected earnings being claimed by the franchisor are realistic is to ask existing franchisees.
+- Get in contact with existing franchisees.
+The best way to find out if the projected earnings being claimed by the franchisor are realistic is to ask franchisees that are already working with the company.
 They can tell you how profitable the franchise is and how well the franchisor supports its franchisees.
 If the franchisor has nothing to hide, then they should be happy to give you a list of franchisees to contact.
-If they refuse or attempt to cherry pick the franchisees you speak to, they may have something to hide.
+If they refuse or attempt to cherry-pick the franchisees you speak to, they may have something to hide.

-- The British Franchise Association (bfa) is responsible for setting and maintaining standards for the franchise industry.
-If a franchisor is a member of the bfa, this indicates that theyíve had to meet strict criteria including having a proven franchise concept and a successful trading history.
+- Check with the British British Franchise Association (BFA).
+This industry body is responsible for setting and maintaining standards in British franchising.
+If a franchisor is a member of the BFA, this indicates that theyíve had to meet strict criteria, including having a proven franchise concept and a successful trading history.

 A comprehensive training programme is one of the most beneficial elements of the franchise model for many franchisees who are inexperienced as business owners.
 Itís the responsibility of the franchisor to provide you with sufficient training to enable you to run your business successfully.

 The types of training and support a franchisor provides varies from one franchise to another depending on the industry and franchise system in place.
 Although the level of support you receive from a franchisor is no guarantee of success, it does provide a robust foundation for you to succeed.